Woman caught in NYC terrorism sting sentenced to 15 years

 “Lives were saved when the defendants’ plot to detonate a bomb in a terrorist attack was thwarted by the tireless efforts of law enforcement,” Richard Donoghue, the U.S. attorney in Brooklyn, said in a news release.
 “This is precisely the reason why countering terrorism remains the highest priority of the Department of Justice.”

-A message was sent to Siddiqui’s defense attorneys seeking comment.
-They said in court filings that Siddiqui’s role in studying the explosive devices had been “inconsequential.”
+Siddiqui’s defense attorneys argued that there had been no specific plot.
+They said in court filings that Siddiqui’s role in studying the explosive devices had been “inconsequential” and that the so-called terrorism enhancement in the case had distorted the “seriousness” of the crime.

 “To construct a bomb from what Ms. Siddiqui had in her basement would have required the expertise of the fictional MacGuyver, and the claim that she was going to independently build her own explosive device is equally fictional,” the defense attorneys wrote.